TobinCavanaugh/WindowsSnake/README.md

-Snake but each pixel is it's own Windows window, shockingly NOT crossplatform Windows only!
+Snake but each pixel is its own Windows window, shockingly NOT crossplatform Windows only!

 This is a basic C implementation of the 1997 hit game snake.
 The twist is that its for Windows, meaning in this case that each pixel of the game is its own window